philtoms/esm-fake-loader/README.md

 ## How it works

-The loader is installed through the node commend line and filters all import specifiers ending in `?__fake=...` descriptor strings.
+The loader is installed through the node command line and filters all import specifiers ending in `?__fake=...` descriptor strings.
 The additional information in these extended requests is used to stub or mock the specified module.
-The descriptor can either be a file path to a fake module, or an inline mock or stub - as seen below.
+The descriptor can either be a file path to a fake module, or an inline mock or stub.

 ```javascript
 // package.json (for convenience)